cnti-testcatalog/testsuite/CNF_TESTSUITE_YML_USAGE.md

 #### helm_install_namespace

-This sets the namespace that helm will use to install the CNF to.
-This is to conform to the best practice of not installing your CNF to the `default` namespace on your cluster.
-You can learn more about this practice [here](./docs/TEST_DOCUMENTATION.md#default-namespaces).
-This is an optional setting but highly recommended as installing your CNF to use the `default` namespace will result with failed tests.
+This configuration option specifies the namespace that Helm will use to install the CNF.
+Following best practices, it is recommended not to install your CNF into the `default` namespace of your cluster.
+For more information on this best practice, see [here](./docs/LIST_OF_TESTS.md#default-namespaces).

+This setting is OPTIONAL.
+If not specified, the CNF will be installed into the `cnf-default` namespace.

-You can learn more about kubernetes namespaces [here](https://kubernetes.io/docs/concepts/overview/working-with-objects/namespaces/)
+For more details about Kubernetes namespaces, visit [here](https://kubernetes.io/docs/concepts/overview/working-with-objects/namespaces/)

 Example Setting:

-`helm_install_namespace: cnfspace`
+`helm_install_namespace: your_custom_namespace`

 #### manifest_directory